HSF/hsf.github.io/_gsocproposals/2022/proposal_ESCAPE-repository-as-a-service.md

 Science and Service Repository (OSSR) provides a trusted repository that will be accessible through the ESFRI Science Analysis Platform (ESAP).

-The successful candidate will be integrated into the ESCAPE project to develop a JupyterLab
-extension to create an user friendly connection between the repository and the analysis platform (the computing resources).
-This JupyterLab plugin will simplify the access to Zenodo (the Open Source Repository), that provides an open archive archive for scientists to share their analysis software
+The successful candidate will be integrated into the ESCAPE project to develop a JupyterLab extension to create an user friendly connection between the repository and the analysis platform (the computing resources).
+This plugin will simplify the access to Zenodo (the Open Source Repository) that provides an open archive archive for scientists to share their analysis software
 and data.

+## Task ideas and expected Results

+* Create a JupyterLab extension that connects the Jupyter environment and Zenodo (Repository) using the
+eOSSR python library (display of repository entries).
+* Bring back the entry content to the Jupyter environment using the the developed extension.
+* Investigate the possibility of installing the different software entries available in the repository and find solutions to the different software languages libraries.
+* Help defining the needed stages to publish back into the Zenodo and into the ESCAPE community.

 ## Technology:
  * Python, Web Technologies.